jkroepke/helm-secrets/docs/ArgoCD Integration.md

 Before using helm secrets, we are required to install helm-secrets and sops on the ArgoCD Repo Server.
 There are two methods to do this.
 Either create your custom ArgoCD Docker Image or install them via init container.

+## Note about tini
+Tini is required as zombie reaper here.

+> It protects you from software that accidentally creates zombie processes, which can (over time!) starve your entire system for PIDs (and make it unusable).

+The `gpg-agent` will start as daemon by the `gpg` process. helm-secrets will kill the `gpg-agent` on termination, but it will be continued as zombie process. tini's job is to reap all the zombie processes.
+Otherwise, the container will stop working after some time.

+See [#200](https://github.com/jkroepke/helm-secrets/issues/200) and [argoproj/argo-cd#8689](https://github.com/argoproj/argo-cd/issues/8689) for more information.

 ## Option 1: Custom Docker Image
 Integrating `helm-secrets` with Argo CD can be achieved by building a custom Argo CD Server image.